yulii/capistrano-hook/README.md

 require 'capistrano/hook'
 ```

+### Webhook

-Capistrano hook will not be run with no settings.
+Webhook will not be run with no settings.
 You can setting the variables shown below.

 ```ruby
 set :webhook_url, 'https://yulii.github.io/services'